CarterYancey/WhitehallCouncil/TheNewTestamentandthePeopleofGod/Chapter 1.md

 ## (iii) 'The History of Early Christianity'
 Meaning the worldviews and belief-systems of professing Christians between 30 and 130 AD.
 The NT is an obvious source, but reconstructing the theology of early Christianity will also include the reconstruction of the theologies of those whose own writings have not been preserved.
 This is hard because there isn't a lot of data.
 There are tools for this and it is a "public operation" (14-15)

 For many, the religious experience of the early Christians is the normative element within Christianity.
 This gives the advantage that if you can "objectively" determine what they believed you are now in touch with what Christianity is supposed to be.
-This fits with the view that the Bible is not itself revelation but is the witness to God's revelation within history.
-On this view, the NT is 'authoritative' because it is the set of documents closest to the facts.
-(16).
+This fits with the view that the Bible is not itself revelation but is the witness to God's revelation within history. ==On this view, the NT is 'authoritative' because it is the set of documents closest to the facts.
+(16). ==

 If early Christianity is to function in any way as a norm, there is a selection criteria problem; something that distinguishes "right" Christianity from "wrong" Christianity.
 Either elevate the earliest period on grounds of it being purer, or choose another criteria (for example, Pauline corpus).
 (17)